Luckyseer/The-Arena/README.md

 You'll need pygame to run this

 # Instructions
-Run 'Therpg.py'
+Run `Therpg.py`

-Controls: Arrow keys for moving the cursor around, Enter to select options, RCTRL to exit out of menu or other actions as instructed.
+`Controls: Arrow keys for moving the cursor around, Enter to select options, RCTRL to exit out of menu or other actions as instructed.`

+Read `changelog.txt` In order to see what's new after an update/
 # Screenshots
 ![Screenshot](screenshots/pic1.PNG)
 ![Screenshot2](screenshots/pic2.PNG)